ImperialCollegeLondon/pyrealm/CONTRIBUTING.md

 [https://pyrealm.readthedocs.io/en/develop/pmodel.html](https://pyrealm.readthedocs.io/en/develop/pmodel.html)

-This has been configured to build commits to the `master` branch, which should generate version specific sets of documentation.
+This has been configured to build commits to the `main` branch, which should generate version specific sets of documentation.

 ### Referencing